 Students may be awarded an Honours BA degree through successfully completing an honours year.
-It should be noted that entry into a particular BA Honours program may require completion of courses additional to those specified Degree Rules and Faculty Regulations.
+It should be noted that entry into a particular BA Honours program may require completion of courses additional to those specified in the Degree Rules and Faculty Regulations.
 The Honours year would be outside the suggested time for the combined degree.
 The Bachelor of Architecture degree may be awarded with honours based on the quality of performance in the program and in accordance with current program policy.
 Honours are Class 1 or Class 2 Division 1 or Class 2 Division 2.
-It is therefore proposed that BArch Honours may be received at graduation of the combined degree unless students carry out the additional BA Honours program.
+Where appropriate, BArch Honours is conferred at graduation for the combined degree unless students carry out the additional BA Honours program.